 Other Things to Consider When Buying Sun Protective Clothing

 Your Risk Factors

 UV rays are damaging to everyone but there are certain individuals who are at higher risk when exposed.
 Fair skinned individuals tend to be more sensitive to the sun due to the lower levels of melanin in their skin.
-This means these individuals burn easily and area at increased risk for developing skin cancer.
-Additionally, those with a family history of skin cancer, regardless of how much you burn, are at increased risk for developing skin cancer.
+This means these individuals burn easily and are at increased risk of developing skin cancer.
+Additionally, those with a family history of skin cancer, regardless of how much you burn, are at increased risk of developing skin cancer.
 Children also should take care to cover up as their skin is thinner than adults and damage at an early age is more likely to cause issues in adulthood.
 Temporary risk factors such as medications also play a role in your vulnerability.
 Double-check your medications and herbal supplements, especially acne treatments, antihistamines, and antibiotics, as these may increase sun sensitivity.